Be a part of the Trent Lott Community

 What are your career aspirations?

 I aspire to become a physician.
-Once I graduate from the University of Mississippi, I plan on attending medical school to eventually become an interventional radiologist.
+Once I graduate from the University of Mississippi, I plan on attending medical school to eventually match into a surgical-based residency program.
 In addition to this I hope to start a non profit organization that builds upon more volunteer work that I am doing in undergrad, designed to help improve children's literacy in Mississippi.

 Is there a professor that has been particularly helpful to you?